John Leamy (merchant): Methods

-In a time where Spanish mercantilist policy was the primary obstacle to trade, Leamy established relationships with Spanish officials to gain preferred access to trade licenses.
+In a time when Spanish mercantilist policy was the primary obstacle to trade, Leamy established relationships with Spanish officials to gain preferred access to trade licenses.
 Beginning during the Spanish involvement in the American Revolution, he performed personal favors, such as making deliveries for Francisco Rendón and providing a house for ambassador Josef de Jáudenes.
 He strengthened these bonds through shared Roman Catholicism and patronage of the City Tavern.

 Merchants like Leamy "exhibited extreme flexibility in business dealings, including the willingness to ship provisions by indirect routes, to pay off corrupt bureaucrats, and even to transport slaves to gain admittance to ports that were officially closed."
 After 1792 he achieved a "commanding presence" in the Spanish trade, while "those who acted differently simply did not succeed."

 Rather than competing with other North American merchants, he cooperated strongly with New Yorkers John and Thomas Stoughton.
 They were never formal partners, but Leamy acted as their insurance broker while the Stoughtons chartered and provisioned his ships.
 They worked together to exploit the opportunities offered by Spanish officials.
 As agent he used his brother James Leamy, who lived in Havana until his death in 1798, while other merchants suffered from using unreliable correspondents.